Vitamin A Chewable Tablet

 Q. What if I take too much of Vitamin A Chewable Tablet?

-If you take too much of Vitamin A Chewable Tablet, it can lead to birth defects, abnormalities of the liver and disorders of the central nervous system.
+If you take too much of Vitamin A Chewable Tablet, it can lead to birth defects, abnormalities of the liver, and disorders of the central nervous system.
 It can also decrease bone mineral density, leading to an increased risk of osteoporosis.
-This is because an excess of Vitamin A Chewable Tablet suppresses the building up of bones and increases its breakdown.
-The rate of calcium absorption by Vitamin D can also get affected due to excess of Vitamin A Chewable Tablet.
+This is because an excess of Vitamin A Chewable Tablet suppresses the building up of bones and increases their breakdown.
+The rate of calcium absorption by Vitamin D can also be affected due to an excess of Vitamin A Chewable Tablet.
 Therefore, it is advised to use Vitamin A Chewable Tablet only as directed by your doctor.

 Q. Which foods contain vitamin A?

-There are various foods that contain vitamin A naturally.
-These are milk, cereal, leafy green vegetables, carrots, sweet potatoes and pumpkins.
+Various foods contain vitamin A naturally.
+These are milk, cereal, leafy green vegetables, carrots, sweet potatoes, and pumpkins.
 Other than those, orange vegetables are loaded with vitamin A as they contain a pigment called beta carotene.
-It is also found in eggs, dairy products, fruits like mangoes and apricots, liver and certain types of salmon.
+It is also found in eggs, dairy products, fruits like mangoes and apricots, liver, and certain types of salmon.